 For some people, bills, receipts and bank statements can accelerate the heart rate and cause beads of sweat–if not cold sweating.

 Images of life in the doldrums are imagined, at the thought of budgeting, as the tendency is to expect that anything fun must be cut.
 But it doesn’t have to be so.
 All that is required is a plan, and a bit of determination.
 This year get excited about maintaining your decision to budget.

 First, keep in mind that the goal of creating a budget is so that you can adequately manage your finances.
 We are aware that personal income will vary and so will budget plans.
 In this issue of Personal Finance Made Simple, we begin with equipping you with helpful tips for creating a budget.
 Here we go:

 Take a deep breath.
 Try not to be overwhelmed.
 Focus on the goal—financial stability.
 Let it spur you on.

 Gather all bills, receipts and statements.
 Keep them organised and at hand.
 These will help in identifying recurring expenses.

 Create a ‘needs and wants’ list.
 Be honest, clearly distinguishing your needs from your wants.
-The goal is to prioritize.
+The goal is to prioritise.

 Know your weaknesses.
 There are choices and situations that have caused you to blow your budget in the past.
 Being aware of them can help you to combat urges, or come up with a viable plan.